KIZI/extraction-framework/docker/README.md

-# DBpedia extraction framework with Docker
+# DBpedia extraction framework in Docker

 This is a fork of the dbpedia extraction framework which contains a Dockerfile for using the extractor wihin the Docker environment.
 This fork has also adapted some scripts in order to simplify some operations in Docker.